Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Compactification for the rational curve divisor

-The minimal resolution of an $\mathbb{E}_k$ or $\ibE_1$ surface is a rational elliptic surface $Y$ with a section $s$ and anticanonical $I_{9-k}$ fiber $D= D_1+\cdots + D_{9-k}$.
+The minimal resolution of an ${\bf E_n}$ or ${\bf E_1'}$ surface is a rational elliptic surface $Y$ with a section $s$ and anticanonical $I_{9-n}$ fiber $D= D_1+\cdots + D_{9-n}$.
 One has

-Contracting $s$ then successively contracting all but one component of $D$, we see that $E_k\cong (K_V)^\perp$ on a del Pezzo surface $V$, so this is the same definition of $E_k$ as above.
-The \emph{period torus} for the anticanonical pairs preserving the fiber elliptic fibration is $\Hom(E_k, \bC^*)$.
-Deformations of such pairs automatically preserve the $(-1)$-section $s$.
+Contracting $s$ then successively contracting all but one component of $D$, we see that $E_n\cong (K_V)^\perp$ on a del Pezzo surface $V$, so this is the same definition of $E_n$ as above.
+The \emph{period torus} for the anticanonical pairs preserving the elliptic fibration is $\Hom(E_n, \bC^*)$.
+Deformations of such pairs always preserve the $(-1)$-section $s$.

-The {\it period point} $\varphi_Y\in \Hom(E_k,\,\C^*)$ is given by the restriction map on line bundles $E_k \to \Pic^0(D)= \C^*$.
-In the current setting, the Torelli theorem for anticanonical pairs \cite[Thm.1.8]{gross2015moduli-of-surfaces}, \cite[Thm.8.7]{friedman2015on-the-geometry} implies that two such surfaces $Y$ with marked section $s$ and fiber $D$ are isomorphic if and only if there is an element of the finite reflection group $W(E_k)$ relating their period points $\varphi_Y$.
-Thus the moduli space is $\Hom(E_k ,\C^*)/ W(E_k)$.
+The {\it period point} $\varphi_Y\in \Hom(E_n,\,\C^*)$ is given by the restriction map on line bundles $E_n \to \Pic^0(D)= \C^*$.
+In the current setting, the Torelli theorem for anticanonical pairs \cite[Thm.1.8]{gross2015moduli-of-surfaces}, \cite[Thm.8.7]{friedman2015on-the-geometry} implies that two such surfaces $Y$ with marked section $s$ and fiber $D$ are isomorphic if and only if there is an element of the finite reflection group $W(E_n)$ relating their period points $\varphi_Y$.
+Thus the moduli space is $\Hom(E_n ,\C^*)/ W(E_n)$.

-For a stable surfaces of type $\mathbb{S}_1\cdots \mathbb{S}_n$, the gluings of the components are unique up to an isomorphism, since the components form a chain.
+For a stable surfaces of type ${\bf S_1\cdots S_N}$, the gluings of the components are unique up to an isomorphism, since the components form a chain.
 So the moduli space is the product of the moduli spaces for the irreducible components, modulo the LR involution if the type is symmetric. \end{proof}

 \begin{corollary} A type III stratum in $\slcrc$ of a fixed stable type is affine. \end{corollary}